Pennsylvania Turnpike: Construction and opening

 Before the first-section groundbreaking, in 1937, the turnpike commission sent workers to assess the former railroad tunnels; in September of that year, a contract was awarded to drain water from them.
 After this, workers cleared rock slides and vegetation from the tunnel portals before evaluating the nine tunnels' condition.
 It was decided that six of the nine former South Pennsylvania Railroad tunnels could be used for the roadway.
 The Allegheny Mountain Tunnel was in too-poor condition for use.
 Because of this, an entirely new tunnel was bored nearby.
 However of these nine, it would be more expensive to complete the Quemahoning and Negro Mountain tunnels in comparison to simply building rock cuts to bypass them.
 As such, they were bypassed in original construction.
 The Quemahoning Tunnel had been completed and used by the Pittsburgh, Westmoreland and Somerset Railroad.

 The turnpike's groundbreaking ceremony was on October 27, 1938, near Carlisle, with commission chair Walter A. Jones thrusting the first shovel into the earth.
 Construction was on a tight schedule because completion of the road was originally planned by May 1, 1940.
 After the groundbreaking, contracts for finishing the former South Pennsylvania Railroad tunnels, grading the turnpike's right of way, constructing bridges, and paving were issued.
 By July 1939, the entire length of the turnpike was under contract.

 The first work to begin on the road was grading its right of way, which involved a great deal of earthwork due to the mountainous terrain.
 The turnpike required the acquisition of homes, farms, and a coal mine by eminent domain.
 A tunnel was originally planned across Clear Ridge near Everett, but the turnpike commission decided to build a cut into the ridge.
 Building the cut involved bulldozers excavating the mountain and explosives blasting the rock.
 Concrete culverts were built to carry streams and roads under the highway in the valley floor.
 The Clear Ridge cut was 153 ft deep (the deepest highway cut in the United States at the time), and was known as "Little Panama" after the Panama Canal.
 West of Clear Ridge, cuts and fills were built for the turnpike to pass along the southern edge of Earlston.

-Considerable work was also involved in building the road up the three-percent grade at the east end of Allegheny Mountain, the turnpike's steepest grade.
+Considerable work was involved in building the road up the three-percent grade at the east end of Allegheny Mountain, the turnpike's steepest grade.
 The base of Evitts Mountain was blasted to carry the turnpike across Bedford Narrows with US 30, the Raystown Branch of the Juniata River, and a Pennsylvania Railroad branch line.
-In New Baltimore, the turnpike commission had to purchase land from St. John's Church (which contained a cemetery); as part of the agreement, stairs were built on either side of the turnpike for access to the church.